 Most heart rate monitors rely on a chest strap which transmits heart rate data to a wristwatch, bike computer or even smart phone worn or carried by the individual.
 The MyPulse Long Range Monitor is no different, but instead of the watch to read the data, it has a small Repeater device which is carried by the individual (or located within 3’ of the person wearing the chest strap).
 The Repeater transmits the data to a Receiver which is connected to a PC/notebook via a USB port.

 The combination of Repeater/Receiver gives the wearer a practical range of throughout the house (the kind of range you would expect to see on a Wi-Fi network for instance) and up to 1000’ if the Receiver has an unobstructed view of the Repeater.
 The MyPulse application runs on the PC and provides a graphic display of real time heart rate data.

 This is the cool part: the software can be configured to provide alerts via email or text message to multiple recipients (such as a caregiver) if a preset limit is exceeded (such as might occur if the wearer goes into A-Fib).
 For you more tech savvy people, if you want to run a PC mirror app on your smart phone, you can view the real time heart rate data at anytime, anywhere, and not have to worry about waiting for an alert if a limit is exceeded.

 I’m pleased to share a great online resource for anyone considering one of the newer hand-held ECG monitors.
-“Comparison of handheld, 1-lead/channel ECG / EKG recorders” by James W. Grier, Emeritus Professor of Biological Sciences, North Dakota State University.
-This report is extremely detailed and extensive (and was last updated January 26, 2015).
+“Comparison of handheld, 1-Lead/Channel ECG / EKG recorders” by James W. Grier, Emeritus Professor of Biological Sciences, North Dakota State University.
+This report is extremely detailed and extensive (and was last updated September 2016).

 He tests and compares 14 units, includes multiple photos of each step of testing and multiple print outs of the results.
 It’s the most thorough report on the topic you will find anywhere.